All Episodes

 Have a great Thanksgiving.

-Um so, real quick, before we go to a break here in just a minute, I want to tell uh everybody this real quick story about awareness.
+So real quick, before we go to a break here in just a minute, I want to tell everybody this real quick story about awareness off the topic of being attacked.

-Um, off the topic of being attacked, but here is something, again, in this this book, Sheep No More, The Art of Awareness and Attack Survival.
+But here is something, again, in this book, Sheep No More, The Art of Awareness and Attack Survival.

-You can also, if you're if you're in a a very dangerous job, or if you have certain aspects of your life that may uh be more dangerous, you can identify those areas by looking the same way of where you're vulnerable, um, what these critical areas and critical times are.
+You can also, if you're in a very dangerous job or if you have certain aspects of your life that may be more dangerous, you can identify those areas by looking the same way of where you're vulnerable, what these critical areas and critical times are.

-And he they got stories about him thinking he was a horse when he was younger.
+And they got stories about him thinking he was a horse when he was younger.

-My uncle uh and Lucas were out um cutting down some trees on their property, and uh my uncle Fred Goodall had taught Lucas at eleven years old how to use a chainsaw.
+And my uncle Fred Goodall had taught Lucas at 11 years old how to use a chainsaw.

-Uh he bought him a smaller chainsaw so he could practice on this this thing, again, teaching empowerment to the children, teaching them how to be aware, teaching them that uh they are capable, fully capable.
+Again, teaching empowerment to the children, teaching them how to be aware, teaching them that they are capable, fully capable.

 So he bought him a smaller chainsaw that he could practice on this thing.